-- Family friendly accommodation: Book a room in Ackselhaus - they are like mini flats with a basic kitchenette and extra room to use as a second bedroom.
+- Family friendly accommodation: Book an apartment in Ackselhaus - they have a basic kitchenette and some have an extra room to use as a second bedroom.
 Or book a suite in Blue Home - the larger ones have a second bedroom and all have a basic kitchenette.

 - Baby equipment:

-- Children's meals: The hotel only offers breakfast; kitchenettes are very basic.
+- Children's meals: The hotels only offer breakfast; kitchenettes are very basic.
 Some rooms without a kitchenette still have a fridge.
-Berlin's cafés and restaurants are fairly child-friendly; there are a lot of cafés and ice cream parlours nearby, especially around Kollwitzplatz park.
+Berlin's restaurants are fairly child-friendly; there are lots of cafés and ice-cream parlours nearby, especially around Kollwitzplatz.

 - Kids Activities on site:

-- Garden with fish pond (Blue Home) and exotic terrace (Ackselhaus)
+- Gardens with a fish pond (Blue Home) and exotic terrace (Ackselhaus)